- औपरोधिक लेखन ⇄ squib marathi

 2. a brief item in a newspaper used mainly to fill space.

-3. - squib⇄squib, noun, verb, squibbed,squibbing.
+3.english - squib ⇄ squib, noun, verb, squibbed,squibbing. english

-- squib⇄v.i.
+- squib ⇄ v.i.
 1. to say, write, or publish a squib or squibs.

 2. to let off or fire a squib.